 And even if they had a green arrow signal, they must prove the light was green.
 The other burden would be showing that the turning arrived at the intersection well before the affected vehicles.
 Often, first in time is first in the right when determining fault in head-on collision cases.
 So if you arrived early, and were signaling, for example, you are probably innocent.

 These rules apply when an intersection has a traffic signal that is not functioning correctly.
 You are making a left turn.
 You and other motorists arriving at this intersection must use extreme caution.
-And it would be best if you did so when exiting the intersection.
+And it would be best if you did so when exiting from the intersection.
 The left-turning driver will have the highest degree of duty to ensure they can make the turn safely.
 And they must yield to other vehicles.